-Provides: geotrellis.vector.
+Provides: geotrellis.vector.\

-- Provides a scala idiomatic wrapper around JTS types: Point, Line (LineString in JTS), Polygon, MultiPoint, MultiLine (MultiLineString in JTS), MultiPolygon, GeometryCollection - Methods for geometric operations supported in JTS, with results that provide a type-safe way to match over possible results of geometries. - Provides a Feature type that is the composition of a geometry and a generic data type. - Read and write geometries and features to and from GeoJSON. - Read and write geometries to and from WKT and WKB. - Reproject geometries between two CRSs. - Geometric operations: Convex Hull, Densification, Simplification - Perform Kriging interpolation on point values. - Perform affine transformations of geometries
+- Provides idiomatic helpers for the JTS types: Point, LineString, Polygon, MultiPoint, MultiLineString, Multi-Polygon, GeometryCollection - Methods for geometric operations supported in JTS, with results that provide a type-safe way to match over possible results of geometries. - Provides a Feature type that is the composition of an id, geometry and a generic data type. - Read and write geometries and features to and from GeoJSON. - Read and write geometries to and from WKT and WKB. - Reproject geometries between two CRSs.

+- Geometric operations: Convex Hull, Densification, Simplification - Perform Kriging interpolation on point values. - · Perform affine transformations of geometries

-3.14.16 geotrellis-vector-testkit
+3.14.26 geotrellis-vector-testkit